Khalil al-Muradi

-Abu'l-Mawadda Sayyid Muhammad Khalil al-Muradi (1760—1791) was an Arab Muslim historian under the Ottoman Empire.
-He was born into a family of ulema and acted as Hanafi mufti and naqib al-ashraf (head of the Prophet's descendants) in Damascus.
-He wrote a set of over 1,000 biographies of people of his time, entitled Silk al-durar.
+Abu'l-Mawadda Sayyid Muhammad Khalil al-Muradi (1760–1791) was a Muslim historian under the Ottoman Empire.
+He was born into a family of ulema (Muslim scholars) and acted as Hanafi mufti and naqib al-ashraf (head of the Prophet's descendants) in Damascus.
+His most notable work was a biographical dictionary of the prominent ulema and a'yan (notables) of the Islamic world of the 12th century AH (18th century CE), entitled Silk al-durar.
+The work included some 1,000 biographical entries.